Your 60/40 Portfolio Costs You 18% in Returns

 Step 3: Choose your expected returns

-Use institutional forecasts (conservative) or historical averages (optimistic).
+Use forward-looking forecasts (conservative) or historical averages (optimistic).
 When in doubt, be conservative.

 Step 4: Run optimization